 Bare soil in excavated or fill areas must be seeded, mulched, or covered immediately after final grading work is completed.
 Stockpile topsoil and spread over site prior to seeding.
-Bare soil areas must be seeded, mulched, or covered after 14 days when temporary or final grade is established if no work is planned in that area during the following 7 days (i.e., 21 consecutive days).
-This requirement can be extended if snow or freezing conditions prevent site work.
-Seed or cover soil stockpiles if they will not be used for more than 21 consecutive days.
+Bare soil areas must be seeded, mulched, or covered after 14 days when work is temporarily suspended in that portion of the project area.
+Seed or cover soil stockpiles if they will not be used for more than 14 consecutive days.